A look at Definitive Healthcare Corp.’s (DH) recent performance gives investors their first glimpse of hope. - News Daemon

 Technical Analysis of Definitive Healthcare Corp.
 (DH)

-Compared to the last year’s volume of 0.81 million, its volume of 0.78 million showed lagged in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 20.63%.
-Additionally, its Average True Range was 0.58.
+Looking closely at Definitive Healthcare Corp.
+(NASDAQ: DH), its last 5-days average volume was 1.1 million, which is a jump from its year-to-date volume of 0.82 million.
+As of the previous 9 days, the stock’s Stochastic %D was 53.78%.
+Additionally, its Average True Range was 0.65.

-At the time of writing, stock’s 50-day Moving Average is $11.01, while its 200-day Moving Average is $14.63.
-Nevertheless, the first resistance level for the watch stands at $10.61 in the near term.
-At $11.22, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $11.77.
-If the price goes on to break the first support level at $9.46, it is likely to go to the next support level at $8.91.
-Should the price break the second support level, the third support level stands at $8.31.
+At the time of writing, stock’s 50-day Moving Average is $10.83, while its 200-day Moving Average is $14.27.
+However, in the short run, Definitive Healthcare Corp.’s stock first resistance to watch stands at $10.03.
+Second resistance stands at $10.31.
+The third major resistance level sits at $10.56.
+If the price goes on to break the first support level at $9.50, it is likely to go to the next support level at $9.25.
+Should the price break the second support level, the third support level stands at $8.97.

 Definitive Healthcare Corp.
 (NASDAQ: DH) Key Stats